mxcrawford/Mendix-AWS-Rekognition/README.md

     - MinConfidence = 0
     - AWS_Region = your region.
     Press *Control + Space* and type *AWS_Rekognition.AWS_Region.* and select your region.

+    Lastly, the Detect Custom Labels action returns a list of labels, make sure to give it a clear name

 <img src="readme-img/mx-build-logic-Rekognition.jpg"/>